 In accordance with bye laws made in November 2014 under the Tallaght Hospital Charter, the Board of Tallaght Hospital consists of an 11 Member Non-Executive Board.
 The Chief Executive and appropriate members of the Executive Management Team attend and participate fully in all Board meetings.

-Mr. Liam Dowdall (Vice Chair)
+Mr. Liam Dowdall (Chairman)

 Mr. Andreas McConnell